n3bulous/seed_migrations/README.markdown

-### UPDATE - 2009-10-23 ###
-Finally got around to tweaking this after Rails 2.3.4 backported their generic seed support from Rails 3.

 ### What? ###

 Seed Migrations allow you treat seed data like migration data:

-- You only run it once.
+- each seed is imported only once
-- They should be run in a specific order.
+- seeds are imported in a specific order

 ### Why? ###

 [db-populate](http://github.com/ffmike/db-populate/tree/master) and [seed-fu](http://github.com/mbleigh/seed-fu/tree/master) seemed overkill (though create\_or\_update is neat).
 Seed-fu didn't appear to support ordering the imports, which makes handling FK relations complicated (i.e. enabling and disabling all constraints.)

 While I was flip flopping like Al Gore, I found myself in a situation where the code had to be custom.
 I saw a post by Mike Gunderloy on [A Fresh Cup](http://afreshcup.com/2009/05/11/seed-data-in-rails-3/) referring to seed data support in Rails 3.
-A quick look revealed it to not be much of a feature, but a simple rake task that loads Rails code which just  happens to be seed data related (or not.)
+A quick look revealed it to not be much of a feature, but a basic rake task to run a seeds.rb file which just happens to contain seed data (or not.)

 ### Anything to see here? ###